Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • While the prefix version is visually louder, in practice, there is no need for this feature to shout its presence any more than a typical named argument.
 By the time we read to the = it is clear that the value is filled in automatically just as the value is clear in the typical keyword argument case.

-• Semantically, this form communicates ‘here is a value, fill in the parameter’.
+• Semantically, this form communicates ‘here is a value, fill in the parameter’ which is not what we want to convey.

-• Less similar to f-string syntax.
+• It is less similar to f-string syntax.

 f(%x) or f(:x) or f(.x)